 Based on the memoir of the same name written by American journalist Cheryl Strayed, the film follows the journey of Cheryl (Reese Witherspoon) who embarks on the epic 1,100 miles of the Pacific Crest Trail.

 Journeying through flashbacks of her tumultuous past and recent divorce, this is a powerful and emotional story of reconciliation and forgiveness and the therapeutic powers of long-distance hiking.
-It is critcally acclaimed and considered one of the best travel movies on the planet.
+It is critically acclaimed, considered one of the best travel movies on the planet and thought of as one of Reese Witherspoon’s best movies.

 Vicky Cristina Barcelona (2008) & Midnight in Paris (2011)